 1. Commitment: We ask if you sign up for a Universal Tennis Flex League that you commit to playing all your matches.
 Following through on your commitment to your local Universal Tennis Flex League will make it a fun and rewarding experience for you and for your fellow players.

 2. League Options and Ages: Players registering for the co-ed league are segmented into two leagues:

-a.
-Singles league cost is $25 for Power Subscribers or $35 for non-Power Subscribers
+- Singles league cost is $29 for Power Subscribers or $41 for non-Power Subscribers

-b.
-Doubles league cost is $40 per team for Power Subscribers or $50 for non-Power Subscribers.
+- Doubles league cost is $58 per team for Power Subscribers or $70 for non-Power Subscribers.

 4. Scoring format: All matches must be best 2/3 full sets with a ten-point tiebreaker for the third set.
-You may play a full third set or no-ad if you and your opponent agree.
+You must play this format for your match to count toward your playoff standings.

 5. Player Divisions/Matchups: Each player will be placed into a 4-10 person round-robin player group and assigned 4 matches over the course of the 5-week league session.
 Makeup matches may be played up to one week after the league session end date.

-Note: Divisions will be based on UTR Rating (or NTRP/equivalent rating) and location.
+Note: Divisions will be based on UTR Rating (or NTRP/equivalent rating) and approximate location.

 IMPORTANT: If you are an unrated player, please read the “Determining your UTR Rating” information at the bottom of this page.